 Do you have to have an online lease to collect rent payments online?

 No, you do not have to have an online lease to collect rent payments online.
 If you have a paper lease, it’s always good to scan it and keep a digital copy; however, you can collect rent online as long as you specify how you will be collecting it in the lease agreement.

 What if some tenants want to pay online and others don’t?

-While some renters, most likely those who are in older generations, might be unfamiliar with online rent payments, you can easily explain to them and show them how to set up their payments securely.
+While some renters might be unfamiliar with online rent payments, you can easily explain the process to them and show them how to set up their payments securely.
 You should stick to one method of rent payment collection for all your tenants so you can stay organized.
-However, if you do end up accepting a different form of rent payment for a specific renter, you can still keep track of of offline payments and document them in your TurboTenant account.
+However, if you do end up accepting a different form of rent payment for a specific renter, you can still keep track of offline payments and document them in your TurboTenant account.

 What about collecting rent payments during an eviction?

 If you are going through the eviction process, make sure you do not accept rent payments from a tenant – accepting even a small payment could impact the proceedings and stop the eviction process altogether.